 O that the church would weigh this word, and see if their present state do not preclude necessarily their shining in the glory of the Lord, or of fulfilling that purpose for which they were called.
 And I ask them, do they at all look for or desire this? or are they content to sit down and say, that His promise is come utterly to an end for evermore?
-Surely if we cannot say, &#8220;Arise, shine, for thy light is come, and the glory of the Lord is risen upon thee,&#8221; we should say, &#8220;Awake, awake, put
+Surely if we cannot say, "Arise, shine, for thy light is come, and the glory of the Lord is risen upon thee", we should say, "Awake, awake, put

-| More correctly power.
+¦More correctly power.
 Perhaps a misprint in the original.

 {35}